SickChill/SickChill.Wiki/Show-settings-explained.md

 2 `Pause`
 This will Pause/Resume your show.
 If paused no newly aired episodes will be downloaded.
 3 `Remove`
-Lets you remove the show from SickRage.
+Lets you remove the show from Sick-Rage.
 When pushed you will get an pop-up screen with the question to remove the show with or without he file/folder.
 4 `Re-Scan`
 Rescans all the files in your shows folder.
 Episodes,subtitles and metadata. etc.
 5 `Force-Full Update`